wtfcoderz/chacal/IDEA.md

 ## Match Algorithm
 A match algorithm have to be coded
 Role : Trying to match multiple spotted items to be unique item, based on collected data
-Compare description attribute
+Compare description attributes
-Compare positions related to dates of submission and moving indicator
+Compare related positions to dates of submission and moving indicator

 ***
 ## API (Go)